avanpo/.env/README.md

 all configuration custom to a machine should go into a file located at `~/.config/bashrc`. this file is sourced at the end of `~/.bashrc`.

-at minimum, this file should contain the following environment variable:
+for local machine installed using `setup.sh`, this file should contain the following environment variable:

 ```
 export SETUP=laptop